J-1 Visa Content Designer Jobs

 Align your portfolio with specialty occupation standards

-Content Designer roles qualify for J-1 sponsorship when tied to a structured training objective.
+Content Designer roles qualify for J-1 visa sponsorship when tied to a structured training objective.
 Frame your portfolio around UX writing, design systems, or content strategy to show the host employer your work fits a defined learning plan, not general marketing work.

 Confirm your program category before applying